MicrosoftDocs/azure-devops-docs/docs/report/powerbi/odataquery-connect.md

 To pull data into Power BI, we recommend that you use Open Data Protocol (OData) queries.
 OData is an ISO/IEC-approved OASIS standard that defines best practices for building and consuming REST APIs.
 For more information, see the [OData documentation](/odata/).

-To get started quickly, check out the [Overview of sample reports that use OData queries](sample-odata-overview.md).
-For information about other approaches, see the [Power BI integration overview](overview.md).
+To get started quickly, see [Overview of sample reports that use OData queries](sample-odata-overview.md).
+For information about other approaches, see [About Power BI integration](overview.md).

 Power BI can run OData queries, which can return a filtered or aggregated set of data to Power BI.
 OData queries have two advantages:

-* All filtering is done server-side.
+- All filtering is done server-side.
 Only the data you need is returned, which leads to shorter refresh times.
-* You can preaggregate data server-side.
+- You can preaggregate data server-side.
 An OData query can carry out aggregations such as work item rollup and build failure rates.
 The aggregations are accomplished server-side, and only the aggregate values are returned to Power BI.
 With preaggregation, you can carry out aggregations across large datasets, without needing to pull all the detail data into Power BI.

 In this article, you learn how to:

 > [!div class="checklist"]
-> * Write and test OData queries.
+> - Write and test OData queries.
-> * Run an OData query from Power BI.
+> - Run an OData query from Power BI.

 [!INCLUDE [prerequisites-simple](../includes/analytics-prerequisites-simple.md)]